Wayne Silby: Calvert

-After attending a Buddhist conference entitled "Right Livelihood," Silby was inspired n 1982, to confound Calvert Social Investment Fund (CSIF), the first socially responsible mutual fund.
-Under His leadership, Calvert Social Investment Fund was the first fund to set aside 1% of its assets to be deployed at below market rates to further issues of social justice.
+After attending a Buddhist conference entitled "Right Livelihood," Silby was inspired in 1982 to co-found Calvert Social Investment Fund (CSIF), the first socially responsible mutual fund.
+Under his leadership, Calvert Social Investment Fund was the first fund to set aside 1% of its assets to be deployed at below market rates to further issues of social justice.
 It was also the first fund to oppose Apartheid by divesting from South Africa, and in 1994, it was the first fund to reinvest in free South Africa.
 Also, it was the first fund to file shareholder resolutions to hold companies accountable to their stakeholder mission, which included issues of gender and racial parity in boardrooms.

 Calvert currently manages $20 billion in assets.
 Silby retired as the Chairman of the board when Calvert was sold to Eaton Vance in 2017.

 Calvert Impact Capital

 Silby and Guffey co-founded the non-profit Calvert Impact Capital (aka.
 Calvert Foundation) in 1987, whose mission is to help direct social investors to community needs by leveraging the Calvert operational infrastructure.
 Calvert Impact Capital was approved as a community development financial institution (CDFI) by the United States Department of the Treasury in 2000.
 Assets of this Note loan program are now in excess of $500 million.